 Chris O’Dowd has built an international reputation as a versatile film and television actor, winning awards, critical acclaim and huge audience popularity in equal measure.

-Chris was also nominated for a Screen Actors Guild Award and won the Irish Film & TV Award for ‘Best Supporting Actor – Film’ for his role as Rhodes in hit movie BRIDESMAIDS.
-Produced by Judd Apatow the film received two Oscar nominations and was recognized by AFI as ‘Movie of the Year’ as well as being a huge box office success, making almost 300 million dollars worldwide.
+Other recent notable films include starring roles in The incredible Jessica James and Mascots; both for Netflix; Tim Burton’s Miss Peregrine’s Home For Peculiar Children; The Program, Stephen Frear’s movie based on a book by Irish journalist David Walsh, Seven Deadly Sins: My Pursuit of Lance Armstrong, in which Chris plays Walsh; and Wayne Blair’s The Sapphires in which Chris starred as Dave, the manager of Australian aboriginal singing group The Sapphires as they entertained US troops in Vietnam.
+The film broke Australian box office records, garnered Chris the AACTA Award for “Best Lead Actor,” and a nomination for BAFTA’s Rising Star Award.
+Chris was nominated for a Screen Actors Guild Award and won the Irish Film & TV Award for “Best Supporting Actor – Film” for his role as Rhodes in the hit movie Bridesmaids.
+Produced by Judd Apatow the film received two Oscar® nominations and was recognized by AFI as “Movie of the Year” as well as being a huge box office success, making almost 300 million dollars worldwide.

 Chris is from Roscommon, Ireland.
 He studied politics at Dublin University before training at LAMDA.